 Add Eye-Catching Movement with Graphic Animations

-How to Create Video with Spark
+How to Create Video with Adobe Express

 Clicking the big plus button on web or in the iOS app will open a slide-based editor.
 No complicated timelines here!
 We suggest storyboarding out your video story within the app by selecting one of the preloaded story structures or creating your own by adding notes to slides, which will guide your creation.
 Each slide should represent just one point or thought.

 Now it’s time to add media to your slides.
 Choose between images, video clips, icons, or text.
 You can search for free photos or icons within the tool or use your own images or video clips.
 Add up to 30 seconds of video at a time to each slide.
 We recommend using short video clips or images to visually represent your message.

 Present your media in a variety of layouts by selecting one of the preloaded placements in the top left corner labeled “layouts.”

 - Use text to communicate key information or calls to action.

 Text on screen makes sure those watching your video without the sound turned on get your full message.
 If you’d like to speak directly to your audience, simply record your voice by hitting the red button and speaking into your phone or computer.

 - Spice it up with a theme and soundtrack.